Exploring Anti Matter and Carbonic Acid in Plant Growth

 Research in Support of the Idea

-Artificial Replication of Photosynthesis by the Synthesis of Formaldehyde, Formic Acid, Glycerol, Methanol, Oxygen, Glycogen, Cyclodextrin and Unknowns from Carbonic Acid
+Artificial Replication of Photosynthesis and the Chemical Origin of Life by the Synthesis of Formaldehyde, Formic Acid, Glycerol, Methanol, Oxygen, Glycogen, Cyclodextrin and Unknowns from Carbonic Acid